 Spend a night carving nativities out of soap or make gingerbread manger scenes.

-Have you heard of children getting 3 gifts to represent the 3 Gifts the Wise Man brought to Jesus?
-Implementing this gift rule will reinforce Christ’s birth and help you have less shopping to do.
+For Christ-centered Christmas gifts, have you heard of children getting 3 gifts to represent the 3 Gifts the Wise Man brought to Jesus?
+Implementing this gift rule will reinforce Christ's birth and help you have less shopping to do.
 Double win.

 I came across these cute tags from Happy Home Fairy and think they would be a great addition as you hand out candy canes!
-Candy canes represent Christ in so many ways– J is for Jesus, the shape is like a shepherd crook (Jesus is our shepherd) and the red and white represents his atonement.
+Candy canes represent Christ in so many ways-- J is for Jesus, the shape is like a shepherd crook (Jesus is our shepherd) and the red and white represents his atonement.

 There are so many thoughts about Santa at Christmas time.
 Some are completely against it and others don't think twice about Christ.
 We are somewhere in the middle.
 We like to celebrate the magic of Santa, but make sure we have plenty of Christ-focused activities and reminders.

 For this reason, I absolutely LOVE the book, I Believe in Santa Claus.
 We read it early on in the season.
 It reminds us that all the symbols of Christmas and Santa can remind us of Christ.
 If you haven't read it, add it to your list.